surifirstpin/biplus_documentation/docs/Reports FLD.md

 Let us generate a query to display Stationcode (Dimension) and Order Attendant ID (Dimension) with Quantity Sum.

 After Selecting dimensions and measures **Run** the report to extract the data.
-In the following example we have selected **Two Dimensions and one measure field.**
+In the following example we have selected **Two Dimensions and One Measure Field.**

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/5097c9d785e4562444bb51ed2695045c47873f8f/images/full_rep1.png)